Project Vision

 Sizing system

 The typography scale is at the core of the sizing system.
-Utilizing both font size and line-height to create two contextual applications for components; standalone and contained elements.
+Using both font size and line-height to create two contextual applications for components: standalone and contained elements.

-Standalone elements can be displayed without the need for any other element to support it. e.g. a floating action button Contained elements are typically surrounded by div or frame with multiple elements supporting each other. e.g. a list item
+Standalone elements can be displayed without the need for any other element to support them (for example, a floating action button).
+Contained elements are typically surrounded by a div or frame with multiple elements supporting each other (for example, a list item).

 Within each of these categories are a range of sizes labeled using the t-shirt system.
-This allows for all small elements to work together, all medium elements to work together, and so on, but still allowing for mix and matching in order to define hierarchy.
+This allows for all small elements to work together, all medium elements to work together, and so on, while still allowing for mix and matching to define hierarchy.

 Showing how all components fit on the grid and work together